-The results of the Group for the year ended 31 December 2021 are set out in the consolidated statement of profit or loss on page 68.
+The results of the Group for the year ended 31 December 2022 are set out in the consolidated statement of profit or loss on pages 70 to 71.

 An analysis of the Group's performance for the year by business and geographical segments is set out in Note 4 to the consolidated financial statements.